Skip to content

 Things not to Do:

-• Don’t spend a night in the mountain hut without enough warm layers or some delicious food, as you might get hungry at night.
+• Don’t spend a night in the mountain hut without enough warm layers or delicious food, as you might get hungry at night.
 Of course, you will not find any supermarkets around you.

 Heading to the Most Stunning Glaciers and Waterfalls: Milford Sound